Habeeb8136/Habeeb8136/README.md

  👋 Hi, I’m Habeeb
+ ex-mechanical engineer from Kerala,India.

+🔬 Always been a tech geek.
+Started learning Coding for a career change.
+💻 I love writing code and learn anythings about it.

-- 👀 I’m learning Fullstack development
+- 👀 want to become a Fullstack developer.
-- 🌱 I’m currently learning basics of web development.
+- 🌱 I’m currently learning intermediates of web development.